UrbsLab/ExSTraCS_ML_Pipeline_Binary_Notebook/README.md

 * Next, in the next cell, 'ML Modeling Hyperparamters (Optional)' you can adjust the hyperparameters of all ML modeling algorithms to be explored in the respective hyperparameter sweeps.
 You can also adjust the overall optuna settings controlling the basics of how the hyperparameter sweeps are conducted.
 Note that 'adding' any other hyperparameters that have not been included in this section for a given ML modeler, will require updates to the code in the file 'modeling_methods.py'.
 We believe that we have included all critical run parameters for each ML algorithm so this should not be an issue for most users.
 * Now that the code as been adapted to your desired dataset/analysis, click 'Kernel' on the Jupyter notebook GUI, and select 'Restart & Run All' to run the script.
 * Note that due to all that is involved in running this notebook, it may take several hours or more to complete running all analyses.
 Runtime can be shortened by picking a subset of ML algorithms, picking a smaller number of CV partitions, reducing 'n_trials' and 'hype_cv' which controls hyperparameter optimization, or reducing 'instanceSubset' which controls the maximum number of instances used to run Relief-based feature selection (note: these algorithms scale quadratically with number of training instances).

 ***
+## Repository Orientation
+Included in this repository is the following:
+* The ML pipeline jupyter notebook, used to run the analysis - 'Supervised_Classification_ML_Pipeline.ipynb'
+* An example/test dataset taken from the UCI repository - 'hcc-data_example.txt'
+* A python script used by part 1 of the notebook - 'data_processing_methods.py'
+* A python script used by part 2 of the notebook - 'feature_selection_methods.py'
+* A python script used by part 3 of the notebook - 'modeling_methods.py'
+* A folder containing python code for the ExSTraCS ML algorithm - 'exstracs_2.0.2.1_noclassmutate_lynch'
+* A schematic summarizing the ML analysis pipeline - 'ML pipeline schematic2.png'

+***
 ## Notebook Organization
 ### Part 1: Exploratory analysis, data cleaning, and creating n-fold CV partitioned datasets